joomla/Manual/docs/code-migration/41-42/index.md

 should come across all the changes you need to make.
 :::caution TODO

-This page is unfinished, please use the **Edit this Page** link at the bottom of this page to help making it more useful.
+This page is unfinished, please use the **Edit this Page** link at the bottom of this page to help make it more useful.

 :::